• Skip to primary navigation

 Servings:5 – 6 Servings

 There's a bit of overlap with prep and cook time in this recipe, so I lumped prep/cook all into one hour.
-The one hour time frame still allows time to whip up some rice or cornbread!
+The one hour time frame still allows time to whip up some rice and/or jalapeno cheddar cornbread.

 Ingredients

-• 1 C (185g) Dried Black Eyed Peas soaked overnight, *see notes if using precooked black-eyed peas or if unsoaked dry peas
+• 1 cup (185 grams) Dried Black Eyed Peas soaked overnight, drained and rinsed *see notes if using precooked black-eyed peas or unsoaked dry peas

-• 1 Tbs Garlic minced, about 2 large cloves
+• 1 tablespoon Garlic minced, about 2 large cloves

-• 1 1/2 Tbs Harissa Seasoning spice blend, dry.
+• 1 1/2 tablespoons Harissa Seasoning spice blend, dry.
 If you prefer paste, start with 1 to 1 1/2 tablespoons and adjust to taste.

-• 4 C (220g) Collard Greens destemmed, chopped into bite size pieces and packed, about 1 bunch
+• 4 cups (165 grams) Collard Greens destemmed, chopped into bite size pieces and packed, about 1 bunch

 • 1/2 Lemon juiced